 My wife Terri and I attended the 2nd meeting for ATTR Amyloidosis for doctors and patients and the gathering of the World Amyloidosis Alliance in Berlin in September 2019.
-We continue to work closely with the Alliance.
+We continue to work with the Alliance but have stepped back from representing ATTR patients on the Amyloidosis Alliance.
+We now work closely with both the Australian Amyloidosis Network AAN and the Alliance AA . .

 If you are diagnosed with hereditary ATTR amyloidosis (ATTRv) or wild type ATTR (ATTRwt) I am always happy to talk with you.
 Send me an email with your contact details and I’ll gladly get back to you.

 For more information about this patient’s experience you can send them an e-mail using the form below.